 Here is some comprehensive information about some of these Nobel laureates of India:

 When India was still reeling under the strangling British colonialism back in 1913, the then literary giant of India, Rabindranath Tagore put the whole country on a distinguished pedestal.
 His writings belonged to a different level altogether which brought India on the global literary platform.
 He won India’s first Nobel prize.
-He was a poet, philosopher and an esteemed educationist.
-He was the first non-Westerner to be conferred with the Nobel prize in Literature.
+A poet, philosopher and esteemed educationist, he was the first non-Westerner to be conferred with the Nobel prize in Literature.
 He won the nation’s first Nobel prize for his collection of poems, compiled in his book, Gitanjali.
 The book is still widely read across the world and particularly in India.

 If you have ever had a brush with Physics you surely would have come across the name of C.V Raman.
 He was an Indian physicist who hailed from the state of Tamil Nadu.
 C.V Raman was bestowed with the Nobel prize, in 1930, for his distinguished contribution in Physics.
 He did exceptional work on the behaviour of light or light scattering.
 The research he did was named after him, termed as the Raman Effect.
 He discovered the reasons for the blue colour of the sky.
 He was the first person from the whole of Asia to achieve this feat in physics.
 His day of discovery is celebrated as National Science day in India on 28th February.